Walter Ormeño

 José Francisco Walter Ormeño Arango (3 December 1926 – 4 January 2020) was a Peruvian footballer who played as a goalkeeper.

-Career
+Playing career

 Born in Lima, Ormeño played for Universitario de Deportes, Huracán de Medellín, Mariscal Sucre, Boca Juniors, Rosario Central, Alianza Lima, América and Atlante.

 He also played for the Peruvian national team between 1949 and 1957, including playing at the 1949 South American Championship.

+Coaching career

 After retiring as a player, he managed a number of clubs in Mexico.
+He also went on to manage noted Indian club Dempo in 1994, coached the team in the inaugural edition of the National Football League.

+Death

 He died on 4 January 2020, aged 93.

 Personal life

 Ormeño is the grandfather of Mexican-born Peru international footballer Santiago Ormeño.